grammatek/ice-g2p/README.md

 ## Command line interface

 **The input strings/texts need to be normalized.
-The module only handles lowercase characters from the Icelandic alphabet, no punctuation or other characters**
+The module only handles lowercase characters from the Icelandic alphabet, no punctuation or other characters, unless language detection is enabled (see Flags)**

 Characters allowed: _[aábcðdeéfghiíjklmnoóprstuúvxyýzþæö]_.
 If other characters are found in the input, the transcription of the respective token is skipped and a notice written to stdout.